 I used to be thrilled when I would witness a “hands-off” style birth: one with no uncomfortable vaginal exams, that was long but progressed naturally, where the umbilical cord was left completely intact and the birth of the placenta wasn’t rushed, where the family caught their own baby, a birth where start to finished the woman was left primarily undisturbed and supported only in a reassuring way.
 Those births were a welcome reprieve from the standard managed births that are the norm: ones that involve high medication, augmentation, instrumental births and cesarean rates *even among healthy women planning to avoid those things*.

 I was amazed by those hands-off births.
 I still am, but instead of being a novelty, they have become my norm.
 Nowadays, if I attend a birth where that kind of hands-off, normal birth DOESN’T happen, it’s an anomaly.
-Don’t get me wrong, I still get frustrated with our birth system from time to time, but MOST of the time, most attendants present offer intervention extremely sparingly and only in very specific circumstances, and when they are offered it’s with an attitude that is mindful of client choice.
+Don’t get me wrong, I still get frustrated with our birth system from time to time, but MOST of the time, in the birth world I’m immersed in, interventions are used extremely sparingly and only in very specific circumstances, and when they are offered it’s with an attitude that is mindful of client choice.

 But just because *I* get to attend births in such a respectful, gentle, normal context, doesn’t mean that the same things that got me so worked up a few years ago have stopped happening.
 They haven’t.
 When there are still stories of clients planning unmedicated births being aggressively offered fentanyl by hospital staff like unmedicated birth is a ridiculous plan, of OBs laughing at women who say they want to wait longer to clamp the umbilical cord, when a woman has to repeatedly refuse to lie down while a nurse tries to “gently” push her down on the the bed to give birth instead of being given hassel-free space to birth standing up, of women feeling powerless to make their own choices and not listened to when they try to… these are all serious problems happening in the same city as the respectful births I just described above and they need to stop.